p-adic L-functions for unitary groups: Measures and restrictions

 \subsubsection{Axiomatics of the Eisenstein measure}

 The Eisenstein measures of \cite{apptoSHL, apptoSHLvv, emeasurenondefinite}, as well as the local components of ordinary vectors in Hida families, have been reverse-engineered in order to meet the requirements of the construction of the $p$-adic $L$-functions.
 In this section we first present the axioms the Eisenstein measure is required to satisfy, and then explain how they are satisfied by the ones constructed in the references just cited.
+We write $T_H = T_{H_1}$ in this section.

 The Eisenstein measure is, in the first place, a $p$-adic measure on the space $X_p \times T_H(\Zp)$ with values in the space of $p$-adic modular forms on $G_4$.
 It is characterized by its specializations at classical points.
 Let $Y_H$ be the formal scheme over $\Zp$ whose points with values in a complete $\Zp$-algebra $R$ are given by $\Hom(X_p\times T_H(\Zp), R^{\times})$.
 Let $Y_H^{\alg} \subset Y_H(\C_p)$ be the set of pairs $(\chi,c)$, where $\chi: X_p \rar R^{\times}$, for some $R \subset \C_p$, is the $p$-adic character associated to an algebraic Hecke character, denoted $\chi^{class}$, and $c = \psi\rho^{\upsilon}$ is a locally algebraic character of $T_H(\Zp)$: $\rho$ is an algebraic character, $\upsilon$ is an involution of $T_H$, as in \eqref{iota} and $\psi$ is a character of finite order.
 In other words, $c \in C_r(T_H(\Zp),R)$ for some $r \geq 0$, in the notation of Lemma \ref{meas}.